-The 'stats' matrix-like object will be coerced to a DelayedMatrix objects; see DelayedMatrix in the DelayedArray package for the full list of supported matrix-like objects.
+The 'stats' matrix-like object will be coerced to a DelayedMatrix object; see 'DelayedArray::DelayedMatrix for the full list of supported matrix-like objects.
 We recommend using matrix objects for in-memory storage of data and HDF5Matrix for on-disk storage of data.